 3. Medical is the #3 top industry for online reviews.

 Statistics show that patients are leaving reviews and reading them.
 With the medical industry at the top of the pack for online reviews, physicians and practices need to make sure they are regularly pulling in reviews so they stay relevant to online searches.

 4. 84% of consumers believe that reviews older than 3 months are irrelevant.

 Old reviews provide continuity, but they can become stale rather quickly.
-Medical practices should be continually pulling in reviews as consumers turn to the most up-to-date information they can find.
+Marketing for medical practices should be continually pulling in reviews as consumers turn to the most up-to-date information they can find.